brevia-ai/brevia/docs/config.md

 ## External services

 As example of external services here we include OpenAI, Cohere and LangSmith but it may include any LLM supported by LangChain.
+Those services usually need some specific env variables like API keys or tokens.
+If you don't set these variables, the services that depend on them may not work properly.

+By using [`BREVIA_ENV_SECRETS` var as explained below](#brevia-env-secrets) you make sure that these secrets will be available as environment variables.

 ### OpenAI